-Gell-Mann and Low \cite{PhysRev.95.1300} first proposed the concept of RG when using the reflection about scale transformations in quantum electrodynamics in particle physics.
-Later, Kadanoff and Wilson \cite{PhysRevB.4.3184,PhysRevB.4.3174,PhysicsPhysiqueFizika.2.263,Pol1} applied the conception of RG into statistical mechanics of critical phenomena.
-They proposed to replace the global description of the system involving integral’s overall wavelength with a sliced description, integrating momenta gradually into slices containing a few numbers of modes.
-Integrating out degrees of freedom with short wavelengths provide an effective description for the remaining long wavelengths degrees of freedom, involving effective Hamiltonian.
-Therefore, RG transformations proceed by eliminating degrees of freedom through a coarse-grained description.
-The Kadanoff’s "block-spin" delivers another incarnation of the same "coarse-graining" approach: for Ising model, it proposes to replace the sum over all spin configurations with constrained sums having fixed average values in the interior of cells.
-Figure \ref{Kadanoff} recalls the general strategy for the standard Ising model on a square lattice.
-Averaging into blocks of four spins, the initial Hamiltonian $H(J,a,\phi)$ for some spin configuration $\phi$ and coupling $J$ is transformed as an effective Hamiltonian $H(J^\prime,2a,\phi^\prime)=\mathcal{T}[H(J,a,\phi)]$, describing interactions into blocks.
-The iteration of this transformation maps Hamiltonians onto Hamiltonians (i.e. models onto models), all encoding the same long-distance physics but describing interactions between very different objects.
+Gell-Mann and Low were the first to propose the concept of RG, using reflections on scale transformations in quantum electrodynamics within particle physics.
+Later, Kadanoff and Wilson applied the concept of RG to the statistical mechanics of critical phenomena.
+They suggested replacing the global description of a system, which involves integrals over all wavelengths, with a sliced description that integrates momenta gradually into slices containing a limited number of modes.
+By integrating out degrees of freedom with short wavelengths, an effective description is obtained for the remaining long-wavelength degrees of freedom, which involves an effective Hamiltonian.
+Thus, RG transformations operate by eliminating degrees of freedom through a coarse-grained description.
+Kadanoff's "block-spin" approach provides another incarnation of this "coarse-graining" method: for the Ising model, it proposes replacing the sum over all spin configurations with constrained sums that have fixed average values within the interior of cells.
+Figure Kadanoff illustrates the general strategy for the standard Ising model on a square lattice.
+By averaging over blocks of four spins, the initial Hamiltonian $H(J,a,\phi)$ for a given spin configuration $\phi$ and coupling J is transformed into an effective Hamiltonian $H(J^\prime,2a,\phi^\prime)=\mathcal{T}[H(J,a,\phi)]$, which describes interactions within blocks.
+The iteration of this transformation maps Hamiltonians onto Hamiltonians (i.e., models onto models), all of which encode the same long-distance physics but describe interactions between very different objects.

-All these RG specific realizations/applications underline its general concept that is able to extract relevant features for systems involving a very large number of interacting degrees of freedom.
-For this reason, the RG is considered as a clever way to dilute the information and with strong connections with information theory \cite{erdmenger2021quantifying,beny2014renormalisation,e20010025,Amari2016,balasubramanian2015relative}, showing its evolution within large number of applications.
+All these specific realizations and applications of the RG underline its general concept, which is capable of extracting relevant features from systems involving a very large number of interacting degrees of freedom.
+For this reason, the RG is regarded as a clever way to dilute information and has strong connections with information theory, showing its evolution across a wide range of applications.